silverstripe/silverstripe-taxonomy/docs/user.md

 # Taxonomy usage

 This module provides a raw skeleton for maintaining taxonomies in the CMS.
-The linking between the other objects in the CMS and the taxonomy terms can be done in a programmatic manner depending on the requirements.
+The interface for linking between the other objects in the CMS and the taxonomy terms can be provided in a programmatic manner depending on the requirements.
 This could for example be accomplished through the usage of the `GridField` in the CMS.

 ## Taxonomy creation